 ThingsBoard System Administrator is able to configure a connection to a SMTP server that will be used to distribute activation and password reset emails to users.
 This configuration step is required in production environments.
 If you are evaluating the platform, pre-provisioned demo accounts are sufficient in most of the use cases.

 NOTE System Mail settings are used only during user creation and password reset process and are controlled by a system administrator.
-Tenant administrator is able to setup email plugin to distribute alarms produced by rule engine.
+Tenant administrator is able to setup email rule node to distribute alarms produced by rule engine.

 Following steps are required to configure system mail settings.